 Leirner organises and presents her material in surprisingly complex ways, where the banality of each object is heightened, enabling a refocus on their form, colour and beauty.
 Described by curator Robert Storr as a 'self-made Situationist', her work highlights the duality and absurdity of objects experienced in everyday situations in works that, in one measure, assert and negate their own meaning.

 Jac Leirner was born in São Paulo, 1961, where she lives and works.
 She graduated in visual arts from Fundação Armando Álvares Penteado - FAAP.
 In 1983 and 1989, Leirner participated in the Bienal de São Paulo and in the Aperto at the 44th Venice Biennale (1990).
-In 1991, she had a residency and exhibition at Walker Art Center, Minneapolis and Museum of Modern Art, Oxford.
-She participated in dOCUMENTA (IX), Kassel (1992) and represented Brazil at the 47th Venice Biennale (1997).
-Further solo exhibitions include Centro Atlántico de Arte Moderna, Las Palmas de Gran Canaria (2014), Museo Tamayo, Mexico (2014), Yale School of Art (2012); Centre d’Art de Saint Nazaire, France and the Estação Pinacoteca do Estado de São Paulo (2011); Miami Art Museum (2004); Museu de Arte Moderna de São Paulo (1999); Centre d’Art Contemporain Geneva (1993).
+In 1991, she had a residency and exhibition at the Walker Art Center, Minneapolis and Museum of Modern Art, Oxford.
+She participated in the 12th Sharjah Biennial (2015), dOCUMENTA (IX), Kassel (1992) and represented Brazil at the 47th Venice Biennale (1997).
+Recent solo exhibitions include ‘Add it Up’, Fruitmarket Gallery, Edinburgh (2017) ‘Institutional Ghost’, Irish Museum of Modern Art, Dublin, (2017), ‘Borders are Drawn By Hand’, MoCa Pavillion, Shanghai (2016); Centro Atlántico de Arte Moderna, Las Palmas de Gran Canaria (2014); Museo Tamayo, Mexico (2014); Yale School of Art (2012); Centre d’Art de Saint Nazaire, France and the Estação Pinacoteca do Estado de São Paulo (2011); Miami Art Museum (2004); Museu de Arte Moderna de São Paulo (1999); Centre d’Art Contemporain Geneva (1993).